-Dallas CASA thoroughly trains its volunteers to be the best possible advocates for abused and neglected children.
-Our volunteers complete a 30-hour training program which covers topics such as Dynamics of Child Abuse and Neglect, Advocate Responsibilities, Family Violence, Cultural Competence, Permanency Planning, Accessing Services and Court Proceedings.
+Dallas CASA thoroughly trains its volunteers to be the best possible advocates for children who have been abused or neglected.
+Our volunteers complete a 30-hour training program that covers topics such as Dynamics of Child Abuse and Neglect, Advocate Responsibilities, Family Violence, Cultural Competence, Permanency Planning, Accessing Services and Court Proceedings.
 All classes must be completed for a volunteer to graduate and be sworn in by the court as a CASA volunteer.

 After completing training, Dallas CASA volunteers are teamed with a CASA staff supervisor.
 On average, our supervisors each have more than 15 years of experience in child welfare or a related field.
 Supervisors provide support and guidance to volunteers throughout their cases and are always present during court hearings.

 In order to keep current with issues that relate to the volunteer role, our volunteers are required to complete 12 hours of continuing education per year.
 There are various ways to accumulate continuing education hours.
 We provide recommendations and information about classes, webinars, podcasts, documentaries, books, conferences and lectures available online or in the Dallas area.
 Learn more.